Coal power in the United States: Trends, comparisons, and forecasts

 In 2023, the United States experienced a notable decrease in coal capacity, with 9.7 gigawatts (GW) of coal power being retired.
 This represents a reduction in the rate of coal plant retirements compared to previous years, suggesting a deceleration in the phasing out of coal infrastructure in the country.

+Death and disease

+Deaths from coal power from 1999 to 2020 are estimated at 460,000, mostly in the first decade.
+Due to measures such as scrubbers, air pollution from coal plants killed far fewer people by the 2020s, but still estimated at thousands each year with 1600 deaths in 2020 from PM_{25} alone.
+As of 2026 a few plants emit mercury, lead or arsenic; due to regulations which have been described as allowing “brain poison”.

+Ground-level ozone can aggravate asthma.
+Sulfur dioxide can cause respiratory disease.
+A 2025 study concluded that phasing out coal would make people in Texas and Pennsylvania healthier.

 Environmental impacts

-In the United States, three coal-fired power plants reported the largest toxic air releases in 2001: